Permits

 What we look for in our transportation inspection

 Ingress and egress from the site.
 We check for proper sight distance on either side of the driveway(s).
-We, also, check that trees, power poles, signs and other obstructions are out of the Sight Distance Triangle.
+We also check that trees, power poles, signs, and other obstructions are out of the sight distance triangle.
 Providing adequate sight distance allows for a safer entrance and exit to and from public streets.
 We look for driveway grades, widths, one way-two way designation, etc.

 A Certificate of Address is required for all new building construction in Salt Lake City.
 Utility companies require a certified address before utilities can be connected.
 The fee for a Certificate of House Number is $13.
-The name of the property owner is required on the Certificate of House Number application, along with the name, address, and telephone number of the person requesting and paying for the Certificate.
+The name of the property owner is required on the Certificate of House Number application, along with the name, address, and telephone number of the person requesting and paying for the certificate.

 Requirements for determining an address include one or more of the following: